graasp/graasp/README.md

 It is possible that the nudenet container pull fails with a 403 status code.
 This is likely because you are authenticated to the public AWS ECR and trying to pull a public image.
 Log out of the public ECR with `docker logout public.ecr.aws` and try building the devContainer again.

+### Uploading files resulst in "AuthorizationHeaderMalformed: Authorization header malformed, unexpected scope"

+This upload error occurs when we try to upload a file to s3 (mocked by garage on local dev setup).

+You need to check that you:
+- have access and secret keys in your env
+- have set the region to the same value as the ".devcontainer/garage/garage.toml" file (look under the `s3.api` section for the `s3_region` value.)
+By default is should be `garage` and not `us-east-1`.
+Update the value in your `.env.development` file.

 ## Openapi